abilandz/PH8124/Lecture_7/Lecture_7.md

 A closely related command is the **Bash** built-in command **fg**.
 This command moves the jobs running in the background to the foreground.
 Before discussing its syntax, we first highlight the following important fact: It is impossible solely by using **Bash** built-in features to bring to the foreground a process running in the background in the current shell instance if it was not started in the background from the current shell instance.
 Basically, this means that you cannot, in the current terminal, take over a process that was started in a different terminal.
 To achieve that level of flexibility, there are specialized programs available that allow us to move other programs around from one shell instance to another, such as **screen**.

-Looking at this from another angle, it makes perfect sense, but only after we realize the following subtle difference between job and process: a job can be a group of processes, but not vice versa.
+Looking at this from another angle, it makes perfect sense, but only after we realize the following subtle difference between a job and a process: a job can be a group of processes, but not vice versa.
 When we suspend a job via its job number, we suspend all processes in that job.
 When we suspend a process via its PID, we suspend only that particular process.

-After using command **fg**, the background job is continuing to run in the foreground and is, therefore, taking over the control over the terminal.
-Generically, the syntax of **fg** command is:
+After using command **fg**, the background job is continuing to run in the foreground and is, therefore, taking over the control over the terminal. the general syntax of the **fg** command is:

 ```bash
 fg %jobNumber